 - Create Bot via BotFather - Open Telegram and search for

-@BotFather - Start New Bot - Send
+@BotFather - Start New Bot - Send the

 https://api.telegram.org/bot<TOKEN>/getUpdatesto find the chat ID